GregJohnStewart/task-timekeeper/WebServer/Server/README.md

 This is the webserver for managing multiple users' time manager data.

+For info on server administration, look at the [Admin Guide](Admin%20Guide.md)

 When running, swagger can be found at: [http://localhost:8080/swagger-ui/index.html]()

 TODO here (in the readme):